Master of Science Purchasing & Supply Chain Management

 Teaching methods

-• Situational exercises through collective or individual case studies carried out by the students
+• Situational exercises through collective or/and individual case studies carried out by the students

 Evaluation methods